h4sohail/shopify-challenge-2021/README.md

 ## Run Locally

-- Clone the repo and then run the following commands:
+Clone the repository and then run the following commands:

 ```$ cd shopify-challenge-2021```